mmichaelnorward777/mnm-node-utilities/README.md

 ---

-## Why MNM Node Utilities?
+## What is MNM Node Utilities V3 for?

-Most utility libraries solve one problem:
+Apart from solving the following problems:

 - Date manipulation
 - File system helpers
 - Object utilities
 - URL parsing

-MNM Node Utilities was designed to solve a different problem:
+MNM Node Utilities library was designed with great prioritization on security:

 > How do we build secure and reusable runtime capabilities for Node.js applications?